QMcEnteggart/hello-world-new/README.md

 # hello-world-new
 My first Git
-I want to see how deleting works still testing
+still texting
+does this do anything
+testing14-03-17
+testing 15-03-17 SESAR